-Roads in France are maintained to a similar standard to those in the UK (although the motorways are arguably maintained to a higher standard).
 Most places are well connected and the privately-owned autoroutes are tolled and therefore generally less busy than our motorways.
-Apart from the main cities, you’ll find traffic isn’t as dense as in Britain, so take your time and enjoy the scenery.
+So take your time and enjoy the scenery.

 Here’s an overview of the roads in France:

-The equivalent of the UK’s motorways, the majority of autoroutes are tolled and privately-owned.
+The majority of autoroutes are tolled and privately-owned.
 Autoroutes are numbered with the prefix A (e.g. A23).
 The road signs illustrating direction and distance are blue with white writing, and the road number written in white in a red box on the sign.

-These are equivalent to the UK’s A roads and are usually dual carriageways.
-As they are not tolled, people often choose to drive on them instead of taking the autoroute, so they tend to be busier than you might expect on an A road back home.
+These roads are usually dual carriageways.
+As they are not tolled, people often choose to drive on them instead of taking the autoroute, so they tend to be busier than you might expect.
 The road signs are green with white writing and they are numbered with an ‘N’ prefix (e.g. N84), with white writing in a red box.

-These roads are managed by France’s ‘départments’ (similar to counties in the UK).
+These roads are managed by France’s ‘départments’.
 For the purposes of driving, they are all but identical to Routes Nationales, except they are differentiated by a ‘D’ prefix, or sometimes RD (e.g. D12 or RD34), in black writing on a yellow background.

 A couple of other pointers to watch out for: